-Posted under Denver & Education Politics & Federal Government & Independence Institute & Innovation and Reform & math & Public Charter Schools & School Choice & School Finance & Sciences & Suburban Schools & Teachers
+Posted under Denver & Education Politics & Federal Government & Independence Institute & Innovation and Reform & Public Charter Schools & School Choice & School Finance & Sciences & Suburban Schools & Teachers

 Katie Redding at the Colorado Independent reported yesterday on the official recommendations for Colorado’s application to receive Race to the Top federal reform dollars.
 One of my Education Policy Center friends got a chance to chime in:

 Ben DeGrow, education policy analyst for the free-market Independence Institute, found much to like about the application, particularly the suggestions to provide financial incentives to teachers and to attach higher funding to high-risk students (which he noted would give parents more choice about which schools could best serve their students.)

 There’s only so much reasonable space in an article like that one, so Ben asked me to revise and extend his remarks a bit.
 The “higher funding to high-risk students” is really a call for a widespread move to a transparent Weighted Student Funding formula that empowers parents and school-level leaders at the expense of central administration bureaucrats.
 Ben further cited Cole Arts and Science Academy as Colorado’s premier example of “Turning Around Low-Performing Schools.”

 The financial incentives for teachers should be strongly attached to demonstrated individual and group performance in raising student academic outcomes, and for taking on challenging school assignments.
 In addition, Ben suggested the “Teachers and Leaders” portion of the Race to the Top recommendations ought to include a focus on expanding the pipeline into the teaching profession through more high-quality alternative certification programs.